-To ensure compliance with these responsibilities and consistency across the agency, the SA Health Disaster Resilience Policy Directive (PDF 295KB) and its supporting Emergency Management Framework (PDF 167KB), Business Continuity Management Framework (PDF 208KB) and Training and Exercising Framework (PDF 208KB) are applicable to all emergency management activities across SA Health, the key principles of which are:
+To ensure compliance with these responsibilities and consistency across the agency, the SA Health Disaster Management in the SA Health System Policy Directive (PDF 295KB) and its supporting guidance in the Emergency Management Framework (PDF 167KB), Business Continuity Management Framework (PDF 208KB) and Training and Exercising Framework (PDF 208KB) are applicable to all disaster management activities across SA Health.
+The key principles of which are:

 Supporting the Emergency Management Framework are:

 The SA Health Major Incident Community Recovery Arrangements (PDF 130KB) ensure SA Health provides adequate support to South Australians in accordance with the State Arrangements by: